jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_pagerduty.md

 Click **Trigger Test Incident** to verify the Spotlight Diagnostic Server can successfully send an incident report to PagerDuty.

 {% include note.html content="PagerDuty receives incident reports from the Spotlight Diagnostic Server according to the Alarm Action Rules set in the Alarm Action Editor.
 No incident reports are sent until you create and enable appropriate rules.
-See Configure \| Alarm Actions." %}
+See [Configure \| Alarm Actions][enterprise_cfgmonitor_alarmactions]." %}